LoopKit/LoopWorkspace/fastlane/testflight.md

 ## Create App Group

+1. If you have already built Loop via Xcode, you can skip on to the next section.
 1. Go to [Register an App Group](https://developer.apple.com/account/resources/identifiers/applicationGroup/add/) on the apple developer site.
 1. For Description, use "Loop App Group"
 1. For Identifier, enter "group.com.TEAMID.loopkit.LoopGroup", subsituting your team id for `TEAMID`